Howard Stern: Family and relationships

-Stern met his first wife, Alison Berns, while at Boston University through a mutual friend.
-He featured Berns in a student film he made about Transcendental Meditation.
-Stern wrote, "Within a week after our relationship began, I knew I was going to marry her".
-They married at Temple Ohabei Shalom in Brookline, Massachusetts, on June 4, 1978; both were 24 years old.
-They have three daughters: Emily Beth (b.
+Stern met his first wife, Alison Berns, at Boston University through a mutual friend and featured her in a student film about Transcendental Meditation.
+He later wrote that he knew within a week he would marry her.
+They wed on June 4, 1978, at Temple Ohabei Shalom in Brookline, Massachusetts, and had three daughters: Emily Beth (b.
 1983), Debra Jennifer (b.
 1986), and Ashley Jade (b.
 1993).
-In October 1999, they decided to separate.
-Stern said, "I was totally neurotic and sort of consumed with work.
-I took work as the most important thing and the only thing".
+The couple separated in October 1999, with Stern citing his work-driven lifestyle, and divorced amicably in 2001.
 He moved from the home he shared with Berns in Old Westbury, New York into a 4,000-square-foot apartment in Millennium Tower on the Upper West Side of Manhattan which he bought in 1998 for $4.9 million.
-The marriage ended in 2001 with an amicable divorce and settlement.
 Stern has since bought a home in Southampton, New York on Long Island.